vamshikr/github-to-swamp/README.md

 It is done this way:

 1. For a github project, setup an [Amazon's Simple Notification Service (AWS SNS)](https://aws.amazon.com/sns/) service for events (like *push*).
 GitHub services are pre-built integrations that perform certain actions when events occur on GitHub.
-For details on services, go to your GitHub project home page (you must be an admin for the project) >> settings >> integrations & services https://github.com/vamshikr/java-api/settings/installations).
+For details on services, go to your GitHub project home page (you must be an admin for the project) >> settings >> integrations & services.

 1. When an event like (git push) happens for the registered GitHub project, GitHub sends a **event notification** using AWS SNS to a registered end point, in this case it is the AWS Lambda function `github-to-swamp` (this project).